apache/nuttx/configs/makerlisp/README.txt

 Configuration Subdirectories
 ----------------------------

-  nsh:
+  nsh_flash, nsh_ram:

-    This configuration builds the NuttShell (NSH).
-That code can be found in examples/nsh.
-For more information see:  examples/nsh/README.txt and Documentation/NuttShell.html.
+    These configuration build the NuttShell (NSH).
+That code can be found in apps/system/nsh and apps/system/nshlib..
+For more information see:  apps/system/nsh/README.txt and
+    Documentation/NuttShell.html.

     NOTES:

+    1. The two configurations different only in that cone builds for execution from FLASH and the other for execution from RAM.
+A bootloader of some kind is required to support execution from RAM!
+       This difference is reflected in a single configuration setting:

+         CONFIG_BOOT_RUNFROMFLASH=y    # Execute from flash (default)
+         CONFIG_BOOT_RUNFROMEXTSRAM=y  # Execute from external SRAM

-    1. A serial console is provided on UART0.
+    2. A serial console is provided on UART0.
 This configuration should work with or without the the VGA and Keyboard adapter boards.
 Normal connectivity is via host serical console connected through the USB serial console.